 Joan describes herself as a pilgrim and story-teller and is the author of six books, all containing the message of God’s grace and salvation.
 Chains of Gwyndorr, the first book of her Christian fantasy trilogy, won the 2017 Illumination award for Young Adult Fiction.
 Her book of short stories and prayers, Encounters: Life Changing Moments with Jesus, was translated into French and released by Éditions LLB in 2022.
 Joan is an MAI-Africa trustee.

 Join us at LittAfrica 2023 to connect with and learn alongside fellow African Christians engaged in Christian writing and publishing.
-Register online here.
+Register online by October 27.